Where a working farm and an environmental project work hand in hand

 You may ask whether an agricultural enterprise can co-exist with an environmental project?
 At Dingo Bend, we’ve proved that they can.
 The result is an idyllic ambience for the entire property which is often remarked upon by visitors when purchasing their replacement breeding stock.

 However, what many overlook is the work and resources required to maintain this area free from roaming cattle and environmental weeds.

-During the past 15 years we have spent at least one day every week with the assistance of a qualified Bush Regenerator (Rod Rixon) and the Foundation for National Parks and Wildlife (funding grants) maintaining this area.
+During the past 16 years we have spent at least one day every week with the assistance of a Qualified Bush Regenerator (Rod Rixon) and the Foundation for National Parks and Wildlife/NSW Biodiversity Conservation Trust (funding grants) maintaining this area.

 It is extremely hard work hand weeding an area this size.
 It’s continuous too: as soon as you finish the area once you have to start at the beginning again.

 However, the benefits to the Dingo Bend property are enormous, and the comments that “this property has a nice feel” to it are very rewarding.